 The posts of Catering Manager, Operations Manager and Sales Manager were advertised in early 1976 with the idea of having them filled for Easter.
 In practice there was some difficulty in filling all three posts and it was well into the season before all the new incumbents were to hold their first departmental meetings, confronted by staff that ranged from the bemused to the downright hostile.

-piece of real estate with an amazing diversity of attractions, from
+much a piece of real estate with an amazing diversity of

-spend to both enter the premises and to participate in the attractions.
+enter the premises and to participate in the

 There was a real belief that Belle Vue had a right to exist as it was, preserved in aspic (which failed miserably to protect the fabric) and that it had the right to expect loyalty and repeated custom from its public.

 Throughout the rest of 1976 the complex continued to attract declining visitor numbers to the amusements and the zoo.
 It offered major star acts in concert at Kings Hall.
 Jack Fearnley booked and produced another truly international circus and the old tyme and ballroom dancers would be seen arriving with their costumes in suitcases, sometimes alongside Freemasons carrying their smaller cases as they arrived for major meetings in either the banqueting suites or Kings Hall.